uxjourney/requirement/README.md

 <li>3.
 Elicitation Sample Inspection- Eng.docx: Sample of Template Elicitation Process with the content for Inspection purposes.</li>
 <li>4.
 Project Assessment Rubric (For Instructor)- En.docx: A document used by instructors or teachers to assess the projects submitted by students, the rubric outlines the criteria and standards that will be used to evaluate the project and assign a grade.</li>
 </ul>
+<h2>Enhance with UX Journey!</h2>
+By integrating user experience and user requirements in software development, various benefits can be obtained that are useful for organizations, end-users, and society in general.
+Therefore, integrating user experience and user requirements is important and useful in the software development process.
+The current research was conducted to explore answers to the main research question faced in this research, which is how the individual developer uses a socio-technical skill to understand what the user needs from the perspective of the consumer.